interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 #### Retry Behavior

-If the recipient of the ILP Fulfill/Reject responds with a `5xx` status or no HTTP response is received within a given timeout, the sender of the ILP Fulfill/Reject SHOULD retry sending the packet with the same idempotency key.
+If the recipient of the ILP Fulfill/Reject responds with a `5xx` status or no HTTP response is received within a given timeout, the sender of the ILP Fulfill/Reject SHOULD retry sending the request.

 The sender of the ILP Fulfill/Reject MUST conclude retrying after receiving a response with a `2xx` status or `4xx` error.

-The sender SHOULD ensure there are multiple attempts to deliver the reply packet to the peer before the corresponding ILP Prepare expires.
+The sender of the ILP Fulfill/Reject SHOULD ensure there are multiple attempts to deliver the reply packet to the peer before the corresponding ILP Prepare expires.

-### Idempotence
+#### Idempotence

-Every Interledger packet corresponds to a transaction that may affect financial accounting balances.
-If a request fails, such as due to a network connection error, retrying ILP requests and responses with [idempotence](https://en.wikipedia.org/wiki/Idempotence) can prevent balance inconsistencies between peers.
+An ILP Fulfill packet corresponds to a commitment which affects financial accounting balances.
+If an HTTP request carrying the ILP reply fails, such as due to a network connection error, retrying delivery of the ILP reply with [idempotence](https://en.wikipedia.org/wiki/Idempotence) can prevent balance inconsistencies between peers.

-If peers choose to retry ILP Prepare packets, they MUST both support idempotence.
-Peers SHOULD support idempotence for asynchronous ILP Fulfill/Reject replies.

-For connectors that support idempotence:

-- When a connector begins processing an incoming packet with an idempotency key it has not already tracked, it MUST persist that key.
-- If a subsequent request of the same type (ILP Prepare, or ILP Fulfill/Reject) is encountered with the same idempotency key, the packet MUST be ignored and responded to with the successful status.
-- For safety, the connector MUST persist each idempotency key until some amount of time after the corresponding ILP Prepare expires so it doesn't accidentally process a duplicate ILP Prepare packet.
+If the sender of an ILP Prepare expects an asynchronous reply, they should only process the first ILP reply they receive corresponding to the in-flight ILP Prepare.

 ### Error Handling